 So far, despite the positive forecast, there remain short-term financial and technological obstacles to the market success of LEDs, with the biggest problem being price.
 LED tubes cost anywhere between $50 and $100, compared to $2-$10 for fluorescent.

 The other roadblock frequently cited by electrical engineers and facilities managers is brightness; they are concerned that occupants will complain that the lights are not bright enough.
 Both problems are being addressed by LED manufacturers, who are researching ways to increase the luminance of LEDs and cut costs.

-Researchers have developed and demonstrated a new type of LED with significantly improved lighting performance and energy efficiency The new polarisation-matched LED exhibits an 18 per cent increase in light output and a 22 per cent increase in wall-plug efficiency,which essentially measures the amount of electricity that the LED converts into light.
-The new device achieves a notable reduction in ‘efficiency-droop’—a phenomenon that provokes LEDs to be most efficient when receiving low-density currents of electricity, but then lose efficiency as higher density currents of electricity are fed into the device.
-The cause of this droop is not yet fully understood, but studies have shown that electron-leakage is likely a large factor for the problem.
+Researchers have developed and demonstrated a new type of LED with significantly improved lighting performance and energy efficiency The new polarisation-matched LED exhibits an 18 percent increase in light output and a 22 percent increase in wall-plug efficiency, which essentially measures the amount of electricity that the LED converts into the light.
+The new device achieves a notable reduction in ‘efficiency-droop’—a phenomenon that provokes LEDs to be most efficient when receiving low-density currents of electricity, but then lose efficiency as higher-density currents of electricity are fed into the device.
+The cause of this droop is not yet fully understood, but studies have shown that electron leakage is likely a large factor in the problem.

-Along with much of the attention being focused on the next-generation energy-efficient lighting—solid-state technologies like LEDs with their vast household as well as industrial applications—companies have also been working on new LED fixture and bulbs that promise to cut overall operational lighting costs by up to 70 per cent.
+Along with much of the attention being focused on the next-generation energy-efficient lighting—solid-state technologies like LEDs with their vast household as well as industrial applications—companies have also been working on new LED fixtures and bulbs that promise to cut overall operational lighting costs by up to 70 percent.
 A study predicted that it will take ten years for LEDs to overcome all types of obstacles to their mass adoption.

-The author is an associate professor in Department of Physics, S.L.I.E.T., Longowal, District Sangrur, Punjab
+The author is an associate professor in the Department of Physics, S.L.I.E.T., Longowal, District Sangrur, Punjab